inasafe/inasafe-doc/docs/source/training/curriculum/curriculum.rst

 **Standard Competency:**
-Participant can be a workshop facilitator to teach Data collection and Data Analysis through OSM, QGIS, and |project_name| in their respective region.
+Participant can be a workshop facilitator to teach Data collection and Data Analysis through OSM, QGIS and |project_name| in their respective region.

 +---------------------------------------------------------------------+------------------------------------------------------------------+------------------------------------------------------------+
 | Basic competency                                                    | Indicator                                                        | Core material                                              |